penguincoco-portfolio/penguincoco.github.io/_posts/MyGames/2020-05-18-Scenes From Japan.md

 ### **Why?**
+This is a project that I've been wanting to do for a long time, for many reasons.
+I lived in Tokyo for a while, and if there was one thing that is incredibly unique to Tokyo, and my favourite part about living in the city, was the mood of residential areas.
+Despite being two opposite atmospheres, Tokyo neighbourhoods strike such a unique and perfect balance between urban hub and quiet residential life.
+I want to be able to capture this feeling.

 This is intended less as being a game but an exercise in 3D modelling and art, substance painter, some level design and refining knowledge of Unreal Engine.

 I'm not particularly good at drawing.
 I can draw humans alright, but my environments and landscapes are downright atrocious.
 But with 3D art, I can finally create the things I've always wanted to create!